 Don't be too heavy-handed with the grease and flour

 Make sure you do these steps carefully: coat the pan thinly and evenly with a solid fat (I use butter) and make sure to tap out the excess of flour before proceeding.
 Any clumps that are formed at this stage will either ruin the smooth finish of your cake or lead to holes or gaps, especially noticeable with bundt cakes where the underside (pan-side) of the cake becomes the decorative top of the cake that everybody sees!
+Take the time to prepare the pan if you want to bake in a bundt pan.

 What grease and flour do